Are Wedding Loans a Good Way to Cover Costs?

 Make Sure You Have Good Credit

 If you're looking to get a wedding loan, you'll have to ensure your financials are order.
-The biggest factor is your credit score.
-According to Cole, anything above 700 is considered a good credit score.
-You can still get a loan with a lower score.
-You'll just have to pay more for it with a higher interest rate.
-(That's sometimes referred to as a bad credit personal loan—not something you want!)
-Over at lending website Prosper.com, you'll need a score of 640 or higher to qualify for a loan, says Cain.
+The biggest factor, traditionally, is your credit score.
+Anything above 700 is usually considered a good credit score.
+However, you can still get a loan with a lower score.
+At lending website Upstart.com, you'll still need a score of 620 or higher to qualify for a loan, says Byun.
 To figure out your credit score, there are a number of free credit score sites.
-(We trust KreditKarma.com to easily figure out your credit score.)
+(We trust CreditKarma.com to easily figure out your credit score.)

 Have Your Financial Documents in Order

-Beyond the credit score, your bank will want to take a look at your proof of income, bank statements and any other debt you might have (student loans, mortgages, etc.).
-You'll have to check with your local bank to find out what specific documents and qualifications you'll need.
+Beyond the credit score, your institution will want to take a look at your proof of income, bank statements and any other debt you might have (student loans, mortgages, etc.).
+You'll have to check with your institution to find out what specific documents and qualifications you'll need.
 In other words, online wedding loans require many of the same types of documentation as any other loan.
-"At Prosper, to make the process go smoothly you should have basic income and identity documentation on hand when you start your application.
-For example, that would include W2s, driver's license and Social Security card," says Cain.
+“At Upstart, we’ve worked hard to automate much of our process.
+This makes applying for a loan incredibly simple and fast.
+Our customer service team is also available to help every step of the way,” says Byun.